 Despite a great location and an experienced lead, Terror on Alcatraz is a lower than low budget feature.
 The photography is quite grainy and the amusing pan-pipe-esque score is very cheap.
 Oh and check out the electric keyboard Halloween rip-off over the opening credits.
 It also can’t help but feel amateur especially with the pedestrian direction and nonsensical script.
 As I said earlier, the two plot lines don’t really match and this is most evident when the killer falls off an Alcatraz cliff in to the freezing water below, but emerges in the next scene, fully clothed, unscathed and back on the San Francisco shore ready to raid his fortune.
 He never mentions once back in the city the eight or so victims he slaughtered and if it wasn’t for the same lead character, you’d think it was two different flicks.
 In reality, Frank Morris was closer to Einstein than he was Al Capone.
 The guy had an IQ of 133, which is touching on genius.
 The thing is, the script makes him come across as a bit of a mindless thug and despite his numerous spells in the slammer, he was everything but that.
 It’s worth noting the curve-ball ending, which is bizarre, but extremely un-expected.
 I’d love to hear a screenwriter commentary and how he would explain some of these plot ‘twists’ away, but the fact that this is not on DVD by now, means that it probably never will be.

 It drags a lot in places and it’s too jumbled to be great, but I quite enjoyed Terror in Alcatraz and it is a different slasher offering.
-Aldo Ray carries most of it on his shoulders, but it is definitely not the worst.
+Aldo Ray carries most of it on his shoulders, which makes up for the lackadaisical work in other places.
 Recommended if you like them cheap and gorily cheerful…

 Final Girl √